josh-stillman/devops-for-typescript-devs/README.md

 We're going to need to commit our task definition JSON into our repo.
 It's probably easiest to copy it from the console.

-- Go to ECS -> Task Definitions (on the left-hand menu) -> your Task Defition -> JSON tab.
+- Go to ECS -> Task Definitions (on the left-hand menu) -> your Task Definition -> JSON tab.
 - Copy it and save it to your repo at `.aws/task-definition.json`.
 - Commit.